 In line with The Stewart Trust’s mission to invest in innovative, cutting-edge cancer research that may accelerate and advance progress toward a cure for cancer, applications are invited from nominees conducting cancer research.
 This program is independent from the Pew Scholars Program, and it follows a different set of guidelines and procedures for nominating an applicant whose research is related to cancer.

 In 2015, we will name the next Class of five Pew-Stewart Scholars for Cancer Research.
 For the 2nd series of awards, to be made in 2015, one nomination will be invited from each of the participating institutions.
 Participating institutions have been selected on the basis of being recognized as a National Cancer Institute (NCI)-designated cancer center.
-The application for the 2015 awards is now open.Please read below for more information on the following:
+The application for the 2015 awards is now closed.Please read below for more information on the following:

 - Nominees must have been awarded a doctorate in a field related to biomedical sciences or medicine.